Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/interfaces.md

 template: multiples

-## Indirect implementation of multiples
+## Indirect implementation of multiple interface

 Interfaces can also inherit from one-another.